nativvstudios/tiled-rules-gen-ext/README.md

 3. Submit a pull request

 ### Development Focus Areas:
-- Implementing the actual rules.txt generation functionality
 - Improving the UI/UX of the extension
 - Adding support for rule filtering or categorization
 - Creating better documentation and examples
+- Adding a visual preview of the rules.txt structure

 ## License